 A non-statistical way to illustrate and double-check the trends in plastic ingestion over time is by comparison of separate age classes.
 Monitoring results are mostly presented for birds of all ages together, but the pilot study for the fulmar monitoring project (Van Franeker & Meijboom 2002) showed that younger birds on average carry a higher load of ingested plastic than adult birds.
 As long as age composition shows no substantial persistent change, age groups may be combined.
 The difference between age groups should also be reflected in the respective EcoQO data.
 Fig. ii illustrates EcoQ Performance for separate adult and non-adult age groups.
-This is done by means of running 5 year data-points because annual figures are often too variable (see the red data-points for observed data in Fig. i), and certainly so when sample size is reduced by splitting into subgroups.
-Data for the 1980s have been grouped into a single data-point.
-The graph clearly illustrates similarity in trends for the validity of GLM modelling using annual data.
-Data from running 5-year averages cannot be used for statistics as those figures entail repeated use of the same individuals.
+This is done by means of running 5-year data-points because annual figures are often too variable (see the red data-points for observed data in Fig. i), and certainly so when sample size is reduced by splitting into subgroups.
+Data for the 1980s have been groups both in a longer-term and in several shorter-term variations.
+This supports the validity of GLM modelling using annual data.
+Data from running 5-year averages cannot be used for statistical trend analysis as those figures entail repeated use of the same individuals.